Ellen Scanlan

-Ellen Scanlon, born Ellen Hanley, was an Irish murder victim.
+Ellen Scanlan, born Ellen Hanley, was an Irish murder victim.
 Born to a Limerick farming family in 1803, her murder at age 15 became the subject of books, plays, films, songs, and an opera, using the nickname given to her locally, "the Colleen Bawn," (an Anglicized spelling of the Irish Cailín Bán), which translates literally to "white girl," with "white" symbolically meaning purity, innocence, gentleness, or beauty.
 Thus the name can be interpreted as "the innocent maiden."

 Early life

 Born in the village of Bruree, in Ireland, Ellen’s mother died when the girl was no more than six years old.
 Upon her father's remarriage, Ellen moved in with her uncle, a ropemaker who lived at Ballycahane, near Croom, County Limerick.
 Her beauty attracted the attention of John Scanlan, a member of the Anglo-Irish minor aristocracy, a former Royal Marine and a gambler, whose family lived in Ballycahane Castle, less than a mile from her uncle's home.
 Ellen was attracted to Scanlan both for his charming nature and the prospect of an elevated status.
 Their romance was well-known in the area and the subject of local gossip.